aabccd021/tiny-cookie-session/README.md

 ## CSRF Protection

 This library focuses solely on session management and does not implement CSRF protection.
-You should implement CSRF protection at the application level before processing session data.
+You should implement CSRF protection for the whole application and before using any functions from this library.

-Common CSRF protection mechanisms include:

-1. **CSRF tokens**: Include a token in forms and validate it on submission
-2. **SameSite cookies**: Set cookies with SameSite=Lax or Strict (default with this library)
-3. **Origin/Referer checking**: Verify that requests come from your domain
-4. **Double Submit Cookie**: Send a token in both cookie and request body/header

-Without CSRF protection, authenticated users could be tricked into performing actions they didn't intend.

 ## Signed Cookies

 This library doesn't sign cookies directly.
-The main benefit of signed cookies is preventing cookie tampering without reaching the storage backend, but this isn't essentially required for this library to work.
+The main benefit of signed cookies is preventing cookie tampering without reaching the storage backend, but this isn't essentially required for this library to work or to provide security.

 You can implement cookie signing as an additional layer in your application if desired: